RobotComponents/RobotComponents/README.md

 **Feature requests**: Feature request can be proposed on our [issue page](https://github.com/EDEK-UniKassel/RobotComponentsSource/issues).
 Please include how this feature should work by explaining it in detail and if possible by adding relevant documentation from e.g. ABB.

 **Code contributions**: We accept code contributions through pull requests.
 For this you have to fork or clone this repository.
 To compile the code all necesarry references are placed in [this repository](https://github.com/EDEK-UniKassel/RobotComponentsSource/tree/master/DLLs).
-For questions you can aks one the [developers](https://github.com/EDEK-UniKassel/RobotComponentsSource/blob/master/AUTHORS.md).
+For questions you can contact one of the [developers](https://github.com/EDEK-UniKassel/RobotComponentsSource/blob/master/AUTHORS.md).

 ## References
 Dawod M. et al. (2020) Continuous Timber Fibre Placement.
 In: Gengnagel C., Baverel O., Burry J., Ramsgaard Thomsen M., Weinzierl S. (eds) Impact: Design With All Senses.
 DMSB 2019.
 Springer, Cham